Adaptive Cholesky Gaussian Processes: Methodology

-The $\alpha$ maximizing above bound is $\frac{\mu_Q}{\rho_Q^2}$, which is the value we chose in our implementation.
-Note however, that $\L_Q$ is an expected lower bound only if $\alpha$ depends on variables with index smaller than $\tzero$.

 Our upper bound arises from the element-wise perspective of \cref{eq:log_marginal_elementwise}.
 We assume that the expected mean square error $(y_n-\vm_*^{(n-1)}(\vec x_n))^2$ decreases with more observations.
-However, though mean square error and variance decrease, their expected ratio may increase or decrease depending \kschg{on the choice of} kernel, dataset and number of processed points. \kschg{Using the average error calibration with a correction for the decreasing variance, we arrive at our upper bound on the quadratic term}:
+However, though mean square error and variance decrease, their expected ratio may increase or decrease depending on the choice of kernel, dataset and number of processed points.
+Using the average error calibration with a correction for the decreasing variance, we arrive at our upper bound on the quadratic term:

-In our implementation we use a slightly different upper bound.
-The estimate of the possible decrease of the variance uses the same technique as the lower bound for the log-determinant.
-Therefore we can define an analogue to \cref{eq:variance_cutoff_step} determining the step when the variance estimate falls below $\sigma^2$.
-In our implementation, addends of the quadratic after this step are estimated by the more conservative \kschg{$\sigma^{-2}\mu_Q$}.
+In the appendix (\cref{thm:quad_upper_bound}), we present a tighter bound which uses a similar construction as for the lower bound on the log-determinant, switching the form at a step $\psi$.
 Again, the bounds collapse to the true quantity when $\tzero=N$.
-The bounds will give good estimates when the average correlation between inputs, represented by the matrix $\mat C$, is low or when the model can predict new data well, that is, when $\vec e_*$ is close to $0$.
+The bounds will give good estimates when the average covariance between inputs is low or when the model can predict new data well, that is, when $\res_{*}$ is close to $0$.